01-edu/public/subjects/step_iterator/README.md

 ### Instructions

-- Create an Iterator (by implementing the `std::iter::Iterator` trait) that iterates through the values from `beg` to `end` (including end) in the indicated `steps`.
+- Create an `Iterator` (by implementing the `std::iter::Iterator` trait) that iterates through the values from `beg` to `end` (including end) in the indicated `steps`.

-  - The name of you're iterator will be `StepIterator` and it must be generic so you can use any integer value: i8,..,i64, u8,..,u64 or floating point number f32,..,f64
+  - The name of your iterator will be `StepIterator` and it must be generic so you can use any integer value: i8,..,i64, u8,..,u64 or floating point number f32,..,f64

-  - If the steps don't allow to arrive until the end of the sequence only the last value inferior to the end of the series will be returned (See Usage)
+  - If the steps do not allow to attain the end of the sequence, only the last value inferior to the end of the series will be returned (See Usage)

-- Define the associated function: `new` that creates a new Step iterator:
+- Define the associated function: `new` which creates a new Step iterator:

 ### Expected Functions and Structures